cpastuszenski/cs77_assignment3/README.txt

 	of simple animation functions.
 These included animated transformation, skin deformation, and particle system animation.

-	Note: Extra Credit problems 2 and 3 were also completed.

 BUILD NOTES:

 	To build the project, simply type "make" in a terminal from the directory in which this